“So we, who are many, are one body in Christ, and individually members one of another.” Romans 12:5

 The process of becoming a participating member has four steps:

 ATTEND A MEMBERSHIP CLASS – This course teaches all about Community Church, our beliefs and history, the sacraments of the Christian faith, the different ministries of Community Church and how they operate, what Group Ministry looks like, and much, much more!
 Have the opportunity to have your questions answered, meet and fellowship with other people at Community Church, and if you are interested, take steps towards becoming a Member!
+Please note that membership classes are held twice a year in the spring and the fall.

 COMPLETE A SELF-ASSESSMENT – Each prospective member is asked to evaluate their own spiritual life using a Personal Spiritual Inventory.